-NAEOTOM Alpha is a high-end dual-source CT system that provides additional capabilities in performance, data management and workflow.
-For cardiac imaging, the use of the new QuantaMaxTM detectors with dual-source geometry will enable to combine ultra-high spatial resolution with spectral information without compromises in temporal resolution, which is maintained at 66 ms. Such combination enables to characterize coronary plaque, assess the myocardium, or plan a structural heart procedure, even in patients with calcifications.
-With the turbo-flash mode, it is now possible to use the higher pitch values, as high as 3.2, while still being able to obtain spectral information.
-This means there is no need to tradeoff acquisition speed with obtaining functional information provided with spectral imaging; whether is to image pediatric patients without sedation or imaging patients with challenges to hold their breath.
+NAEOTOM Alpha is a high-end Dual Source CT system that provides additional capabilities in performance, data management and workflow.
+For cardiac imaging, the use of the new QuantaMaxTM detectors with Dual Source geometry allows for high spatial resolution with spectral information without compromises in temporal resolution, which is maintained at 66 ms.

+This combination allows you to characterize coronary plaque, assess the myocardium, or plan a structural heart procedure, even in patients with calcifications.

+With the Turbo Flash mode, it is now possible to use higher pitch values, as high as 3.2, while still obtaining spectral information.
+This means there is no need to compromise between acquisition speed and the functional information provided by spectral imaging, for example, when imaging pediatric patients without sedation.
-NAEOTOM Alpha has a large, 82 cm bore and uses two powerful VectronTM X-ray tubes, with power reserves of 240 kW (2 × 120 kW/tube) that aids in achieving high diagnostic image quality for patients regardless of their size; and it also enables enough photon flux to successfully image at high temporal resolution and low tube potential.
-The small focal spot of 0.4 mm × 0.5 mm according to IEC (International Electrotechnical

-Commission), combined with both the smaller detector pixel size and a new reconstruction engine optimized for Quantum Technology, enables image reconstruction at levels of details not seen before with Siemens Healthineers CT systems: 0.2 mm in-plane and 0.4 mm slice thickness in standard mode, and 0.11 mm in-plane and 0.2 mm slice thickness using ultra-high resolution mode [2].
+NAEOTOM Alpha has a large, 82 cm bore and uses two powerful VectronTM X-ray tubes, with power reserves of 240 kW (2 × 120 kW/tube) that aid in achieving high diagnostic image quality for patients regardless of their size.
+This also enables enough photon flux to successfully image at high temporal resolution and low tube potential.
+The small focal spot of 0.4 mm × 0.5 mm according to IEC (International Electrotechnical Commission), combined with both the smaller detector pixel size and a new reconstruction engine optimized for Quantum Technology, enables image reconstruction at levels of details not seen before with Siemens Healthineers CT systems: 0.2 mm in-plane and 0.4 mm slice thickness in standard mode, and 0.11 mm in-plane and 0.2 mm slice thickness using ultra-high resolution mode [2].
+During acquisition, the QuantaMaxTM detectors produce 6 to 8 times as much raw data as conventional Dual Source predecessor systems.1